jason-fox/fox.jason.translate.xliff/README.md

     `configuration.properties.
 -   `translate.apikey` - API Key for the Translation service.
 Defaults to the value in `configuration.properties`
 -   `translate.url` - URL for a Translation service.
 Defaults to the value in `configuration.properties`
+-   `xliff.version` - Decides which XLIFF format to use.
+Defaults to the value in `configuration.properties`:
+    -   `1` - XLIFF 1.2 format
+    -   `2` - XLIFF 2.1 format
 ## License

 [Apache 2.0](LICENSE) © 2019-2020 Jason Fox